veluca93/dblp_map/README.md

 First run `update_dblp.sh` to download the dblp information, then download a geoip database in `mmdb` format.
 The `extra_collabs.py` file contains a list of additional collaborators for a given person.
+Remember to add your Google Maps Javascript API key in `web/index.html`.

 You can run this software as follows:

 ```